Try a Free Live AI Golf Lesson TRY FREE

 Now, when you push something, you get behind it, which is a more dominant motion.
 If you're not pushing directly behind the center of gravity, it's always going to turn and it's going to be moving down the fairway like this, so if you watch somebody pushing one, it'll kind of have a zig-zag pattern to it, relatively, compared to someone who's just pulling it - it'll follow directly, in a straight line.

-That's why we learn to use the left hand.
+That's why we learn to use the lead hand.
 The same thing is true in golf.
-If I start pushing at it, while it's a more dominant motion, if everything's not dialed in there perfectly it's going to be very hard for me to control the club, and it tends to break the left wrist down and make it impossible to control the loft on the club face, so you can't control your trajectory.
+If I start pushing at it, while it's a more dominant motion, if everything's not dialed in there perfectly it's going to be very hard for me to control the club, and it tends to break the lead wrist down and make it impossible to control the loft on the club face, so you can't control your trajectory.

-Everything we're doing is predominantly left hand, when it comes to club face control.
+Everything we're doing is predominantly lead hand, when it comes to club face control.
 As we look at drawing the ball, we need to start understanding exactly how that works, and look at making a couple of little adjustments to draw the ball, because it's very, very simple to hit a draw.
 There are a couple of things that we're going to adjust.

 At impact, I know that my club face needs to be relatively shut, in relation to where I'm wanting to hit the ball, so there's a couple of things to think about here.
 First of all, understand that the vast majority - the most influencing factor of the initial ball flight direction - is the club face angle.